yanghahaha/lakebook_to_markdown/README_EN.md

 # Yuque Lakebook Converter

-A tool for converting Yuque exported `.lakebook` files to Markdown format, **designed specifically for migrating from Yuque to Obsidian**.
+A tool for converting Yuque exported `.lakebook` files to Markdown format, **primarily designed for migrating from Yuque to Obsidian**.

 Based on [yuque2markdown](https://github.com/alswl/yuque2markdown) with improvements, added table document conversion functionality that supports converting to Obsidian Sheet Plus plugin format, allowing you to seamlessly edit tables in Obsidian.